STCData/X.Hypno/DataCollector/PromptsJS/PromptIntro.md

 if user requests to write code, output JavaScript that will be launched on the page that contains canvas element with id 'my-canvas', its width and height is already set to the size of the page.
+Write code inside of anonymous function and launch it.

 assume that every user message starts with "Write a JavaScript code that..." , unless such concatenation makes no sense, for example if message is "How are you?"